RECONCILE TRANSFER CREDIT

 STEP 4: Request a Transcript

-- Credit can’t be added to your Duke transcript until you provide a foreign transcript.
+- Credit cannot be added to your Duke transcript until you provide a transcript.

 - Generally, programs will not send a transcript automatically, you have to request one.

-- Contact the foreign institution and request that an official, original (not faxed or copied) transcript reflecting your courses and final grades be sent, by mail, directly to:
+- Contact the institution and request that an official transcript reflecting your courses and final grades be sent by email to GEOTranscripts@duke.edu.

 STEP 5: Await Confirmation

-- Cathy Penny in GEO will work with the Duke University Registrar’s Office to transfer your course credits to your Duke transcript.
+- GEO staff will work with the Duke University Registrar’s Office to transfer your course credits to your Duke transcript.

 - GEO will follow up with you by email if further clarification is needed and/or when the process is complete.